-Trolling: The official number of recreational caught salmon by trolling boats is 3000 per year (ICES, 2014).
+Trolling: The official number of recreational caught salmon is 7500 per year (ICES, 2017).
 This information is based on data collected from larger trolling fishing competitions in the spring period and information on effort in the western part of the Baltic.
 More than 75 % of the total catches taken by the Danish trolling fishers were registered in three competitions.
-Though these competitions are very popular the 3000 salmon which is estimated to be caught yearly by trolling fishers seems to be an underestimate.
-A new survey aiming to estimate the yearly salmon catch in the trolling fishery for salmon is being launched in 2016.
+A new survey aiming to estimate the yearly salmon catch in the trolling fishery for salmon is running in 2017 - 2018.